 Private Psychiatric Hostels to be Monitored

-The Chief Psychiatrist’s Monitoring of Private Psychiatric Hostels will include all facilities operating under a private psychiatric hostel licence granted by the Licencing and Accreditation Regulatory Unit (LARU).
-When licences are granted, LARU will inform the Chief Psychiatrist.
+The Chief Psychiatrist’s Monitoring of Private Psychiatric Hostels will include all facilities operating under a private psychiatric hostel licence.
+Under the Private Hospitals and Health Services Act 1927, services which meet the definition of a private psychiatric hostel must be licensed.
+The definition is:

 Private Psychiatric Hostel Reviews